 In this worksheet, you will learn about the main parts of a bird, like its wings, beak, and feathers.
 Let’s label the parts and discover how birds work!
-This worksheet was suitable for kindergarten to 3rd grade kids.
-Hope you will like it.
+This worksheet is suitable for kindergarten to 3rd-grade kids.
+Hope you like it.
 You can download this worksheet (PDF) using the link at the worksheet’s end.

 Join our Telegram channel for free books, journals, quizzes, and printable worksheets.